 • Evolving Concept of the Gene Also new to this edition is a short feature, integrated in appropriate chapters, that highlights how scientists' understanding of a gene has changed over time.
 Since we cannot see genes, we must infer just what this unit of heredity is, based on experimental findings.
-By highlighting how scientists' conceptualization of the gene has advanced over time, we aim to help students appreciate the process of discovery that has led to an ever more sophisticated understanding of hereditary information.
+By highlighting how scientists' conceptualization of the gene has advanced over time, we aim to help students appreciate the process of discovery 12 that has led to an ever more sophisticated understanding of hereditary information.

 - Concepts Question A new feature, found as the second question in the Problems and Discussion Questions at the end of each chapter, asks the student to review and comment on common aspects of the Key Concepts, listed at the beginning of each chapter.
 This feature places added emphasis on our pedagogic approach of conceptual learning. - MasteringGenetics This powerful online homework and assessment program guides students through complex topics in genetics, using in-depth tutorials that coach students to correct answers with hints and feedback specific to their misconceptions.
 New content for Essentials of Genetics includes a robust library of Practice Problems-found only in MasteringGenetics-that are like end of chapter questions in scope and difficulty.
 These questions include wrong answer feedback specific to a student's error, helping build students' problem-solving and critical thinking skills.
-These problems are not included in the Student Solution Manual and offer a valuable new resource of problems for practice or for credit.